 SMART Recovery Meetings

-SMART Recovery meetings are meant for individuals who value common sense and a scientific approach to battle substance misuse.
-This method doesn’t ask you to surrender to a higher power, but it requires you to be self-reliant and focus on a four-point program of personal healing and development.
+SMART Recovery meetings are meant for individuals who value a scientific approach to battle substance misuse.
+This method doesn’t ask you to surrender to a higher power, but it requires you to be self-reliant and focus on a 4-point program of personal healing and development.
 Members follow the trends in substance misuse research and adapt the methods to keep up to the latest recommendations.

 14951 N Haggerty Rd.

 Al-Anon and Nar-Anon meetings are support groups meant for the loved ones of those who have been misusing drugs and alcohol.
 During these meetings, you can conveniently discuss your concerns and learn the strategies to handle your sadness and worries if your loved one is struggling with addiction.

 Unity of Livonia Church

 28660 Five Mile Rd.